Introduction

 Section 65-Revocation in Atomic Energy-Related Cases

 Section 65 of the Patent Act of 1970 states that the Central Government may revoke a patent.
 The Central Government may cancel a Patent only after determining that the invention mentioned in the Patent is relevant to Atomic Energy.
-The Atomic Energy Act of 1962 limits the award of a patent for an innovation using atomic energy.
-As a result, the Central Government cannot award a patent in India for an innovation linked to atomic energy.

-Section 66-Patent revocation in the public interest.
+Section 66-Patent Revocation in the Public Interest

 The law does not allow someone to be selfish; for example, if something you find is highly helpful to you but harms the public at large, or the method by which it is prepared is harmful to the public at large, the law will not allow you to continue with your discovery.

-Section 85-Controller Revocation for Non-Working Patent
+Section 85 of Patent Act-Controller Revocation for Non-Working Patent

-The Patent can be canceled for non-working under Section 85 of the Patents Act of 1970.
+The Patent can be cancelled for non-working under Section 85 of the Patents Act of 1970.
 Any interested party or the government may request the Controller for the revocation of a patent for which a compulsory license has been issued.
 The Patent Revocation shall be filed within two years after the obligatory license is granted.

 The following are the grounds/ provisions relating to the revocation of the Patent:

-1. The patented innovation is not being used on Indian territory;
+- The patented innovation is not being used on Indian territory;

-2. the reasonable needs of the general public from the Patent are not being satisfied;
+- the reasonable needs of the general public from the Patent are not being satisfied;

-3. The patented invention is not being made available to the general public at a reasonable, affordable price.
+- The patented invention is not being made available to the general public at a reasonable, affordable price.

 Conclusion